Last updated on March 28th, 2026

 Rouke Art Gallery and Museum

-Located in Moorhead, the Rourke Art Gallery and Museum apparently has a collection similar in size and composition to the Plains, with a few ethnographic pieces, a variety of fine art from regional, national, and international artists.
-Like the Plains, it often features work by local artists.
+Located in Moorhead, the Rourke Art Gallery and Museum apparently has a collection similar in size and composition to the Plains, with a few ethnographic pieces along with a wide variety of fine art from regional, national, and international artists.
+Like the Plains, it often features work by local and regional artists.
 It also has permanent exhibits of work by the gallery’s founder, artist James O’Rourke.

 The gallery and museum is open Friday through Sunday afternoons.
 It’s also open by appointment a few other days.